-The study of personal growth and adjustment to help prepare the individual for lifelong understanding of self.
-Discussion of personality development, interpersonal relations, sexuality, stress management, family dynamics, dealing with losses, and other concerns of the individual in our society.
+The study of personal growth and adjustment to help prepare the individual for lifelong understanding of self and adjustments over the life span.
+Discussion of personality theory and development, interpersonal relations, sexuality, stress management, family dynamics, dealing with losses, and other concerns of the individual in our society.
 Field trips may be required.
 (MJC PSYCH 130)